logto-io/logto/packages/connector-smtp/README.md

 - _Gmail_ is the most popular email service vendor worldwide.
 - _Aliyun direct mail_ and _SendGrid mail_.
 Some of you might be familiar with these two email service providers because Logto Team provided corresponding connectors; you will likely have a general idea of them.

+We hope you can figure out all other email vendors' setups with the following examples :rocket:

 ### Set up for Gmail use

 You can get a new Gmail account at [Gmail](https://mail.google.com/), or you can use an existing account if you have one.